;

 Students will complete three additional credits of an elective to be selected in consultation with their advisor.

-School Counseling —15 hours - if no previous School Counseling background
+School Counseling —15 credits - if no previous School Counseling background

 APCE 602Foundations of School Counseling